Blood and marrow transplants in Nashville

 - Oncology social workers

 - Oncology surgeons

-Many of our transplant team members continually research cell transplantation to improve the availability and safety of stem cell transplantation.
+Many of our transplant team members continually research cell transplantation to improve the availability and safety of blood and marrow transplantation.
 To do this, we participate in groups, such as the Pediatric Blood and Transplant Consortium and Primary Immune Deficiency Treatment Consortium.

 Long-term transplant follow-up care

 We strive to navigate patients through recovery and ease any concerns they may have.
 One of the ways in which we do this is with our long-term follow-up program.
-This program supports patients who have had allogeneic bone marrow or stem cell transplants by offering life-long monitoring and care.
+This program supports patients who have had allogeneic blood and marrow transplants by offering life-long monitoring and care.